aleen42/PersonalWiki/Programming/JavaScript/data_structure/bt_bst/bt_bst.md

 }

 /**
- * to show data in order:
+ * to show data in an order:
  * left -> parent -> right
  */